arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 }
 ```

-It basically tries to load the `List<Task>` from the `LocalDataSource`, and if it's not found, it'll try to fetch it
+It basically tries to load the `List<Task>` from the `LocalDataSource`, and if it's not found, it will try to fetch it
 from Network using the `RemoteDataSource`, as required by our specs.

 Let's add a simple dependency provisioning Module.
 We'll use it to get all our instances up and running in a nested way.